-- To involve parents, pupils and others in developing a partnership of support, enabling them full confidence in the strategy as adopted by the school.
+- To involve parents, students and others in developing a partnership of support, enabling them full confidence in the strategy as adopted by the school.

 - Communication and interaction

-e.g. speech, language and communication needs (SLCN) Autism Spectrum Disorder (ASD), Asperger's Syndrome
+e.g. speech, language and communication needs (SLCN) Autistic Spectrum Continuum (ASC)

 - Cognition and learning

-e.g. Specific learning difficulties (SpLD), moderate learning difficulties (MLD), dyslexia, dyscalculia and dyspraxia
+e.g. Specific learning difficulties (SpLD), moderate learning difficulties (MLD), dyslexia, dyscalculia and developmental coordination disorder

 - Social, emotional and mental health difficulties (SEMH)

-e.g. attention deficit hyperactive disorder (ADHD), depression, eating disorders, attachment disorder
+e.g. attention deficit hyperactive disorder (ADHD), attention deficit disorder (ADD), depression, eating disorders, attachment disorder